FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R17

-Have a look at what various status codes associated with files means.
-By looking at the codes, it is clear that our files are not yet being tracked by hg.
-Now Let's move onto Adding Files.
+Have a look at what various status codes, associated with the files mean.
+By looking at the codes, it is clear that our files are not being tracked by hg yet.
+Now let's move onto 'Adding Files'.

 ..
 L16